taoi666/Vision-coding-challenge/README.md

 ```
 ## Running the Notebook

-To run the Jupyter Notebook associated with this project, please ensure that the following files are located in the same directory:
+To run the Notebook ```Car Part Visibility Scoring.ipynb``` associated with this project, please ensure that the following files are located in the same directory:

 1. The `imgs` folder containing the image dataset.
 2. The `car_imgs_4000.csv` file containing the metadata and scores associated with the images.